Learning the conditional law: signatures and conditional GANs in filtering and prediction of diffusion processes: INTRODUCTION

 This paper presents a first signature-GANs based estimator for the conditional and prediction law of a diffusion process.
-More precisely, our model learns the conditional measure $P(X_t\in dx|\{Y_r:r\in [0,s]\})$, $s\leq t$ by using the universal approximation property of neural differential equations (NDEs).
+More precisely, our model learns the family of conditional probability measures

+by using the universal approximation property of neural differential equations (NDEs).
 We prove that the estimator is well-posed and give explicit forms of the neural nets involved.
 Numerical results show the efficiency of our method.
-In a subsequent paper we will provide a proof of convergence as well as error bounds for the learned conditional distribution to the true one.
+In a subsequent paper we will provide a proof of convergence as well as error bounds for the learned conditional distributions to the true ones.

 In section 2 we state conditions under which the filtering and prediction measures admit densities, required for well-posedness of our estimator.
 Section 3 introduces the signature and collects useful results.
 In section 4 we present our estimator and show well-posedness.
 Numerical results are shown in section 5.